 Think Mailchimp, Blue Apron, or even the grocery store Sprouts.
 All stand out in their respective domains by having names that are unique and dissimilar to others sharing their space.
 Give your ecommerce website a name that will wow people by being so different.

 And let’s not forget being able to snag a domain name — a unique brand name means you have a better shot at getting your ideal domain name.
-With a little ingenuity and wordplay, you may be able to come up with something pretty close if your ideal domain name is already taken.
+With just enough creativity and pleasantry, you might have the option to think of something very close on the off chance that your ideal area name is as of now taken.

-Granted, .com may be the go-to top level domain, but there are a variety of others you can use if you can’t find an available URL.
+In Granted, .com might be the go-to high level domain, however there are a variety of others you can utilize on the off chance that you can’t track down an accessible URL.
 You may find something available in .biz, .shop, .solutions, or .online, among a host of other domains.

 5. Purchase a domain name